AgarwalConsulting/Kubernetes-Training/challenges/spring-greeting/service.md

 ## Get the logs

-Let's get the console logs from Kubernetes.
+Let's get the logs from Kubernetes.

 1. From the command prompt: